Both GEN1 (E9x) and GEN2 (F-series) are now officially supported in MTune 1.146 (as BETA).

 Note: You are required to READ all DCT information we have.

-Make sure you have a E9x DCT gearbox with the OEM TCU mounted (DCT hardware identifier), oil inside gearbox and read the hardware and wiring information page, where all requirements and wiring information is.
+Make sure you have a supported BMW DCT gearbox with the OEM TCU mounted (DCT hardware identifier), oil inside gearbox and read the hardware and wiring information page, where all requirements and wiring information is.

-We have spent a shitload of hours into making this work, please read and try to understand how all is connected, we have tried to simplify an extreme complicated control algorithm into just a few control
+We have spent a shitload of hours making this work, please read and try to understand how all is connected, we have tried to simplify an extremely complicated control algorithm into just a few control

-options in MTune, to make it easy for you and therefore we expect you to read everything on this topic, even how the BMW E9x DCT (GS7D36SG) gearbox control CAN protocol works.
+options in MTune, to make it easy for you and therefore we expect you to read everything on this topic.

 Since you have read the BMW DCT wiring information pages, you fully understand what is needed for this to work and have already done the proper wiring.